mbivert/acme-tools/README.md

 [gh-mb-at-to]:            https://github.com/mbivert/acme-tools/blob/master/bin/To

 ## "+Buffer" window
-In practice, we found that having a single *+Errors* window, with automatic content flushing, is more suitable than spanning one *+Errors* window per directory, with no flushing.
+In practice, I've found that having a single *+Errors* window, with automatic content flushing, is more suitable than spanning one *+Errors* window per directory, with no flushing.

-*NOTE*: acme's default seem however most reasonable: better be verbose, and let the user filtrate as needed.
+*NOTE*: acme's default seem however most reasonable: better be verbose, and let the user filter as needed.

 By convention, we called this window the *+Buffer* window, being the only window whose name suffixed by *+Buffer*.
 Its access is automatically managed via the *Getids* command, described thereafter.

-We furthermore use that window's tagline for running global commands, such as the session-related ones, also described later on.
+This window's tagline can be used for running global commands, such as the session-related ones, also described later on.

 ## Getids